shahzaibkhalid/shaizei/README.md

 <p align="center">✨ Monorepo for all the tooling, configurations and a CLI to build scalable React applications
 </p>

+# STOP! 🚧 ✋

+This software is in very active development, currently is in alpha stages and therefore not advised to be used in production applications.

 # About

 This repo contains several packages to develop and build scalable React.js apps.